jodyphelan/tb-profiler-clair3/README.md

 # tb-profiler-clair3

-This is a tb-profiler plugin that will enable the use of clair3 as a variant caller in tb-profiler.
+This is a tb-profiler plugin that will enable the use of clair3 as a variant caller in tb-profiler (and more broadly, any tool using (pathogen-profiler)[https://github.com/jodyphelan/pathogen-profiler]).

 > [!WARNING]
 > This is plugin is still in active development